 What Are The Subjects You Can Choose In Matrikulasi?

 In general, Matrikulasi students do not have as much flexibility in subject choices compared to STPM.
-Science stream Matrikulasi students have 3 modules to choose from, whereas the subjects for the Accounting and Technical streams are already fixed.
+Science stream Matrikulasi students have 3 modules to choose from, whereas the subjects for the Accounting and Engineering streams are already fixed.

 |Stream||Desired Tertiary Degree||Core Subjects|